adamgligor/adamgligor.github.io/_posts/2019-11-15-sqlalchemy-subqueries.md

 ## Approach

-Just because my brain already understands sql syntax I choose something that reads like sql, but it's not the only way to put queries together.
+My brain already understands sql syntax so I choose something that reads like sql, but sqlalchemy has more than one syntax.
 This is the general syntax I use:

 ```
 query or subquery = session.query(